 As we all shift to reliance on online materials learning and teaching —– and just for exploring —– the vast early American past, the OI thought it would be useful to start a central resource.
 These started with resources from some of our institutional partners and scholars we have worked with, but will also include organizations and scholars we’re just learning about.
-Please let us know if we can add yours.

 Collections of early American archival materials either within an archive or library, or curated by a scholar or group.
 You can explore these collections for research, for student projects, and for learning.